 Research has shown that early difficulty with foundation-phase mathematical concepts has lasting and cumulative negative effects as children progress through their school career.
 By focusing on the first three years, learners are equipped with the skills required to achieve success in the intermediate phase.

 Counting with Coronation was launched in July 2012.
 The programme comprises intensive foundation-phase mathematics training for teachers, which is run in collaboration with the Western Cape Primary Science Programme Trust.
-Currently, the programme, which functions as a two-year cycle, is in place in 20 primary schools situated in the most impoverished communities.
-The current beneficiaries of Counting with Coronation include 272 foundation-phase teachers and more than 10 000 learners.
+Currently, the programme, which functions as a two-year cycle, is in place in 25 primary schools situated in the most impoverished communities.
+In the past financial year, 335 foundation-phase teachers and more than 12 000 learners benefited from the programme.

 Recognising Keen Minds